Opening a Swiss Bank Account

 He said if an account is offshore in a private jurisdiction, such as Switzerland, that it is almost impossible for him to locate the assets.
 He said that about the only way he can find assets offshore is to obtain the home, office and cellular telephone records of the opposing party.
 If they have called the offshore bank, it leaves a path to the bank.
 So, therefore, the secret is to only contact the bank by secure email, Internet or by calling the bank from a telephone from which you are not easily associated.

-Step 1 in opening an account is to have a sizable deposit available.
+Step 1 in opening a Swiss bank account is to have a sizable deposit available.
 Most banks require a deposit starting at $1 million USD.
 Some banks will allow accounts with a $500,000 USD opening balance.
 Some banks will accept a lower deposit if necessary.
-If much less of a deposit is available, there are many h2, safe Caribbean banks that have strict privacy laws.
-Contact Companies Incorporated for details and to obtain specific recommendations by calling 1-800-830-1055 or +1-661-253-3303.
+However, if much less of a deposit is available, there are many safe Caribbean banks that have strict privacy laws.
+Contact General Corporate Services, Inc. for details and to obtain specific recommendations by calling 1-800-830-1055 or +1-661-253-3303.

-Step 3 is to contact an organization with experience in opening offshore bank accounts in Switzerland.
+Step 3 in opening a Swiss bank account is to contact an organization with experience in opening offshore bank accounts in Switzerland.
 (This step can be completed simultaneously with Step 2.)
 There are simply too many facets, risks and complexities involved.
-So a very strong recommendation is to get help.
-The people behind Offshorecorporation.com, have years of experience in this specialized field and the organization has been in business since 1977.
+So, a very strong recommendation is to get help.
+Fortunately, the people behind Offshorecorporation.com, have years of experience in this specialized field and the organization has been in business since 1906.

 To establish a Swiss bank account, call OffshoreCorporation.com at 1-800-830-1055 or internationally at +1-661-253-3303.